openaudioserver/open-audio-server/README.md

 ## Installing Open Audio Server

-You can use Docker to install the server.
-There is more work to be done on the docker image to support remote playback and if neccessary an image for ARM too.
+You can use Docker to install the server, if you want to access the server by web browser follow the steps for [installing the web interface](#optionallysettingupthewebinterface) first to populate the "synoman" and "synohtml" folders:

     $ docker run \
         --name open-audio-server \